walmartlabs/ridicule/README.md

 }
 ```

+Worth noting that since this is added at the very end of the hapi's request flow,
+As a result, since `payload` has to be inlined in the mock file, and is therefore
-The `payload` value does not follow the normal request flows and consequently only support string and JSON objects.
+limited to only support string and JSON objects, and not streams or buffers.

 ## enabling your mocks